Vertical representation of $C^{\infty}$-words: Introduction

-Actually, the set $\C$ contains the set of factors of any right-infinite word over $\Sigma$ having the property that an arbitrary number of applications of the run-length encoding still produces a word over $\Sigma$.
+Actually, the set of $\C$-words contains the set of factors of any right-infinite word over $\{1,2\}$ having the property that an arbitrary number of applications of $\Delta$ still produces a word over $\{1,2\}$.
 Such words are called \emph{smooth words} \cite{BrLa03,BeBrCho05}.
 Nevertheless, the existence of a smooth word such that the set of its factors is equal to the whole set $\C$ is still an open question.

-Another renowned open problem is to decide whether the Kolakoski word (or any other smooth word) is recurrent (every factor appears infinitely often) or even uniformly recurrent (consecutive occurrences of the same factor appear with bounded gap).
-Should Conjecture \ref{conj:kola} be true, the Kolakoski word would be recurrent \cite{De80}.
+By the way, we notice that should Conjecture \ref{conj:kola} be true, the Kolakoski word would be recurrent (see \cite{De80}).

-In addition to the aforementioned problems, there is a conjecture of Keane \cite{Ke91} stating that the frequencies of $1$'s and $2$'s in the Kolakoski sequence exist and are equal to $1/2$.
+In addition to the aforementioned problems, there is a conjecture of Keane \cite{Ke91} stating that the frequencies of $1$s and $2$s in the Kolakoski word exist and are equal to $1/2$.
 Chv\'atal \cite{Ch93} showed that if these limits exist, they are very close to $1/2$ (actually, between $0.499162$ and $0.500838$).

 Up to now, only few combinatorial properties of $\C$-words have been established.
 Weakley \cite{We89} started a classification of $\C$-words and obtained significant results on their complexity function.
 Carpi \cite{Ca94} proved that the set $\C$ contains only a finite number of squares, and does not contain cubes (see also \cite{Le94} and \cite{BrduLaVu06}).
-This result generalizes to repetitions with gap, i.e., to the words in $\C$ of the form $uzu$, for a non-empty $z$.
+This result generalizes to repetitions with gap, i.e., to the \C-words of the form $uzu$, for a non-empty $z$.
 Indeed, Carpi \cite{Ca94} proved that for every $k>0$, only finitely many $\C$-words of the form $uzu$ exist with $z$ not longer than $k$.
-In a recent paper \cite{FeFi10a}, we proved that for any $u\in \C$, there exists a $z$ such that $uzu\in \C$, and $|uzu|\leq C|u|^{2.72}$, for a suitable constant $C$.
+In a previous paper \cite{FeFi12}, we proved that for any \C-word $u$, there exists a $z$ such that $uzu$ is a \C-word, and $|uzu|\leq C|u|^{2.72}$, for a suitable constant $C$.
 In the same paper, we proposed the following conjecture: